IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Kingfisher's protege.
 Knows Kingfisher's identity.
 Kingfisher is helping her with the exam.
 - Similar politics as Kingfisher but can be more vocally anti Kevara.
 - Helping Eledeia by:
-	- supplying materials for the Guardian ward - she can get things more easily for the kite shop
+	- supplying materials for the necromancy - she can get things more easily for the kite shop
 	- also give her somethig that helps KINGFISHER - tie to Zora's mystery?
-- Got a small sample shipment of kite supplies from Auric Trading co a while ago, including a lightweight leaflet printer (actually automata controller).
+- Got a small sample shipment of kite supplies from Kingswill Trading co a while ago, including a lightweight leaflet printer (actually automata controller).
 When Mettlewise asked her to modify Valespinner she used it.
 - Disowned from stonemasons, chip on her shoulder.
 Trying to prove herself and regain power (become a councillor).
 - Kite shop is a good way to keep an ear on the ground, but kind of resents doing menial labor.
 **Kareem**: half orc, 40s.
 Owner of Kareem's Beans